jamesbdunlop/jamesbdunlop.github.io/_posts/maya/om2/2018-01-31-resetSkinClusters.md

 layout: codePost
 title: "om2-ResetSkinClusters"
 isPost: true
+description: "Used to reset the bindPreMatrix for skinClusters after fixing joint positions on a bound mesh"
+usage: "Please see the commented code at the bottom for usage"
+lastUpdated: 01-02-2018
 ---
-<br>So I finally decided to get this reset working in om2 to see if I can get it going a little faster.
+So I finally decided to get this reset working in om2 to see if I can get it going a little faster.
 <br>Hit a wee snag with the indices.. but nothing a good RTFM didn't fix.
 <br>Seems to be working.
 Have tested this.
 But not run it over a full production rig yet so there might be some cases
 <br>where it might fail.